dmidlo/histdata.com-tools/README.md

-a GitHub-ready close comment block. `--commit-readiness` validates the current change scope and candidate Commitizen message without running `git add`, `git commit`, or `git push`; use repeated `--commit-path` flags to declare the intended file scope and catch unrelated dirty files. `--push-readiness` reports whether a clean `dev` branch with local commits ahead of `origin/dev` is ready to push.
-Default issue-scoped reports are local outputs under `.histdatacom/closure-readiness/`; the helper verifies those paths are gitignored before writing them and blocks closure if that safety check drifts.
+a GitHub-ready close comment block. `--commit-readiness` validates the current change scope and candidate Commitizen message without running `git add`, `git commit`, or `git push`; use repeated `--commit-path` flags to declare the intended file scope and catch unrelated dirty files.
+When paired with `--issue`, the same report-only mode also accepts the `--acceptance-*` evidence flags and prints commit readiness plus acceptance coverage in one human or JSON payload. `--push-readiness` reports whether a clean `dev` branch with local commits ahead of `origin/dev` is ready to push.
+Default issue-scoped reports are local outputs under
+`.histdatacom/closure-readiness/`; the helper verifies those paths are gitignored before writing them and blocks closure if that safety check drifts.
 Explicit report paths still work, but the report marks whether they may dirty